NHACP-IF/NHACP-specification/nhacp-specification.md

       Layout of the message is backwards-compatible.
     * Defined the new UINT8-VALUE, UINT16-VALUE, and UINT32-VALUE responses.
-    * Defined the new FILE-READ, FILE-WRITE, FILE-SEEK, FILE-GET-INFO, and FILE-SET-SIZE requests, and FILE-INFO repose.
+    * Defined the new FILE-READ, FILE-WRITE, FILE-SEEK, FILE-GET-INFO, and FILE-SET-SIZE requests, and FILE-INFO response.
     * Defined the new LIST-DIR and GET-DIR-ENTRY requests.
     * Defined the new REMOVE, RENAME, and MKDIR requests.
     * Renamed STORAGE-CLOSE to FILE-CLOSE.
 The semantics of the operation